Azure/acs-engine/examples/scale-up/README.md

 in incremental mode.

 Note: the Offset parameter has a default value and is not normally set.

-Example template **kubernetes_tempalte.json**
-Orignal Parameters **kubernetes_orignal_params.json**
-Scale up parameters **kubernetes_scale_up_params.json** Show the reuse of a template with that was created with 6 nodes and scaled up to 15
+Shows the reuse of a template with that was created with 6 nodes and scaled up to 15
+- Example template **kubernetes_tempalte.json**
+- Orignal Parameters **kubernetes_orignal_params.json**
+- Scale up parameters **kubernetes_scale_up_params.json**

 To scale down a availability set agent pool the proper way to do it is to first list vms you want to delete and save their osdisk locations then delete the vms.
-Then delete the network interfaces and osdisks(not to do this you might need to get the access keys to the storage accounts).
+Then delete the network interfaces and osdisks(note to do this you will need to get the access keys to the storage accounts, which you can fetch from SRP).